1015 Christa: Diameter and albedo

 According to the surveys carried out by the Infrared Astronomical Satellite IRAS, the Japanese Akari satellite and the NEOWISE mission of NASA's WISE telescope, Christa measures between 82.35 and 101.04 kilometers in diameter and its surface has a low albedo between 0.04 and 0.064.
 The Collaborative Asteroid Lightcurve Link adopts the results obtained by IRAS, that is, an albedo of 0.0459 with a diameter of 96.94 kilometers based on an absolute magnitude of 9.03.

 1015 Christa has been observed to occult 8 stars between 2005 and 2023.

 Naming

-Any reference of this minor planet's name to a person or occurrence is unknown.

-Unknown meaning

-Among the many thousands of named minor planets, Christa is one of 120 asteroids, for which no official naming citation has been published.
+Any reference of Christa's name to a person or occurrence is unknown.
+It is one of 120 minor planets for which no official naming citation has been published.
 All of these low-numbered asteroids have numbers between and and were discovered between 1876 and the 1930s, predominantly by astronomers Auguste Charlois, Johann Palisa, Max Wolf and Karl Reinmuth.